hinata9276/FPGA_SC/README.md

 Hardware:
 - Xilinx FPGA development board (I am using Digilent Zybo (Xilinx Zynq Z7010 FPGA SoC), and official Xilinx Kintex7 KC705 dev kit)
 - PC:
-  - more core is better, stochastic computation simulation will use up all parallel workers for vector computing!
+  - More cores are better, stochastic computation simulation will use up all parallel workers for vector computing!
   - 64GB RAM or above are recommended for large-scale SC simulation.

 ## Currently developed components